A Helpful Garden Visualization Technique

-It’s not always easy to imagine what a garden will look like after it’s installed.
+It’s not easy to imagine what a garden will look by looking at the plans.
 Garden Designers use 2D drawings and plans to create gardens for clients, but not everyone can look at a piece of paper and imagine what the garden will look like when it’s done.

 Here is a beautiful garden plan I received from Julie Witmer showing a planting plan for my Mary garden.
 I can look at this plant list and visualize the plantings in my mind.
 Many of the plants grow in my garden today, but if I’m looking at a plan that uses less familiar plants, it’s not as easy.
 So I came up with a simple technique to help me visualize garden plans.